gabrielludy/n_rainhas/readme.txt

-Olá!

-Trabalho desenvolvido pelo aluno Gabriel Luiz Ferraz Souto na disciplina SIstemas Evolutivos Aplicados à Robótica ministrada pelo Prof. Eduardo Valle Simões.

-ICMC USP São Carlos
+University activity developed by Gabriel Luiz Ferraz Souto in the discipline Evolutive Systems Applied to Robotics, given by the Doctor Professor Eduardo Valle Simões at ICMC USP São Carlos.

-Para rodar por favor compilar com o seguinte comando: gcc nrainhas.c -o nrainhas -lglut -lGLU - lGL -lm
+To run the project, please, compile using the following commands: gcc nrainhas.c -o nrainhas -lglut -lGLU - lGL -lm